-With the proposed increase in mussel production in Malpeque Bay, PEI, there is a need to determine the amount of aquaculture production that can be supported by the aquatic environment without causing permanent changes in ecosystem function, species populations, communities, or habitats; this is also known as the Ecological Carrying Capacity (ECC).
+With the 2015 proposed increase in mussel production in Malpeque Bay, PEI, there was a need to determine the amount of aquaculture production that can be supported by the aquatic environment without causing permanent changes in ecosystem function, species populations, communities, or habitats; this is also known as the Ecological Carrying Capacity (ECC).
 ECC is typically estimated using mathematical models which combine and describe complex interactions among shellfish aquaculture, natural shellfish populations, and the environment (e.g., currents, water exchange, nutrient dynamics, etc.).
 For example, the size and density of cultured mussels will determine the amount of phytoplankton being removed from the water column which, in turn, influences the overall ability of the system to sustainably support both cultured and natural shellfish populations.
 In PEI, leaseholders provide stock information to the Department on an annual basis, which is useful for assessing whether or not leases are used, but has little value in informing the estimate of Ecological Carrying Capacity.
-To address this gap, a survey of the PEI Blue Mussel (Mytilus edulis) longline system will be carried out to generate information on mussel lease use.
-Specifically, the survey will focus on seasonal trends in stock composition, densities, and the degree of fouling by invasive tunicates.
-Characteristics such as size and weight will also be recorded and used to calculate rates of filtration and waste production (i.e., biodeposition).
-This new information will contribute to improving the accuracy of model simulations and predictions of the overall capacity of an area to support changes in shellfish aquaculture production.
+To address this gap, a survey of the PEI Blue Mussel (Mytilus edulis) longline system was carried out to generate information on mussel lease use.
+Specifically, the survey focused on seasonal trends in stock composition, densities, and the degree of fouling by invasive tunicates.
+Characteristics such as size and weight was also recorded and used to calculate rates of filtration and waste production (i.e., biodeposition).
+This information contributes to improving the accuracy of model simulations and predictions of the overall capacity of an area to support changes in shellfish aquaculture production.

 Comeau, L., R. Filgueira, J.D.P.
 Davidson, A. Nadeau, T. Guyondet, R. Sonier, A. Ramsay, and J. Davidson.
 2017.
 Population structure and grazing capacity of cultivated mussels in Prince Edward Island, Canada.
 Canadian Technical Report of Fisheries and Aquatic Sciences.
 Vol. 3228.
 Fisheries and Oceans, Moncton, NB.
 138.